seL4/camkes-tool/docs/index.md

   before processing it.
 The ADL input specification, strictly, is not C source code, but sometimes it can be useful to have the ability to pre-process it as if it was.
 The CAmkES ADL grammar is sufficiently similar to C that you are unlikely to run into any problems in this respect.
-This option is only available for the runner.

 **-D**, **--debug**
 **-q**, **--quiet**